Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

 \section{Experiment}

 To evaluate the performance of proposed OAD framework, we conduct node classification tasks on citation datasets, Protein-Protein Interaction (PPI) dataset, and object recognition task on ModelNet40 dataset.
-A variety of classic GNN architectures are tested to evaluate the generalization of the OAD framework, including GCN\cite{kipf2017semi}, GAT\cite{velivckovic2018graph} and GraphSAGE\cite{hamilton2017inductive}.
+A variety of classic GNN architectures are tested to evaluate the generalization of the OAD framework, including GCN\citep{kipf2017semi}, GAT\citep{velivckovic2018graph} and GraphSAGE\citep{hamilton2017inductive}.
 Besides, we compare the performance of OAD and vanilla KD method on dynamic graphs.
 The result indicates that proposed OAD method is more robust to the drastic changes of graphs than vanilla KD method.
 We also conduct an ablation study to evaluate the effectiveness of each module and the group mutual learning strategy in the OAD framework.
 Furthermore, we analyze the impact of group size used in online knowledge distillation to the performance of model.
 Finally, we visualize the feature space generated by different models, which demonstrates that proposed OAD framework can generate much more effective representations.
+The proposed OAD model is implemented using Pytorch-1.9.1 Library.
+All the experiments are conducted on a Linux Ubuntu 18.04 Server with one GeForce RTX 2080 Ti GPU of 11.0 GB memory.